johnbillion/rave-wordpress/readme.md

 Therefore, this library has been created to provide a means of verifying that the contents of published packages matches the code in the official source code repos.

 Checksums for core files are provided by the WordPress.org API at `https://api.wordpress.org/core/checksums/1.0/?version={tag}`.
-These are not yet verified by this library but will be soon.
+These are also verified by this library.

 ## To investigate